sa2c/git-demystified/_episodes/02-commits-and-branches.md

 ~~~
 git branch -v
 ~~~
-we should see an asterix next to master, to indicate it's the current branch.
+we should see an asterisk next to master, to indicate it's the current branch.
 We can further verify the state of the repo with.
 ~~~
 git log --oneline --graph --all
 ~~~